 Nonetheless, if your young skier likes to go at a normal pace, these should be just fine for them.

-After going through all the positives and negatives, we are recommending the Rossignol 2018 Sprayer Skis.
+After going through all the positives and negatives, we are recommending the Rossignol Sprayer 80s.

 They seem to be perfect for young skiers, are lightweight, and are stable as long as the rider stays at a reasonable pace.

 How easily they scratch is definitely a concern and it’s understandable if that’s a deal breaker for you.
 When you spend a lot of money on a recreational item, you want it to last.

 Nonetheless, if you usually don’t have a problem with scratches or chipping, and you like the other qualities these skis have, then the Rossignol 2018 Sprayer Skis is a great buy for a decent price.

 Where to Buy the Rossignol Sprayer 80 2018